slaf-project/slaf/docs/blog/introducing-slaf.md

 - **Optimized metadata**: Efficient random access patterns with minimal metadata overhead
 - **Zero infrastructure**: A file on disk is a full database, like the next generation SQLite

-[DuckDB](https://duckdb.org/) takes a different but complementary approach: an embedded OLAP database written in C++ that provides a full database experience with zero infrastructure.
-While Lance focuses on the table format, DuckDB focuses on both its own storage format and a highly extensible query engine.
+[Polars](https://pola.rs/) takes a different but complementary approach: a high-performance DataFrame library written in Rust that provides blazing-fast SQL query execution with zero infrastructure.
+While Lance focuses on the table format, Polars focuses on both its own DataFrame operations and a highly extensible query engine.
 Both eliminate the need for servers and configuration.

 !!! success "Key Innovation #5"